Rambalac/ACDDokanNet/Readme.md

 Notes
 -----
-* All files copied to drive get to temp folder first and only then driver starts uploading.
-Because driver does not see what you doing in Explorer it cannot now where it was copied from and has to get solid copy for upload.
-There can be workaround with simlinks, but I did not try it yet.
+* All files copied to cloud drive get to temp folder first and only then driver starts uploading.
+Because driver does not see what you are doing in Explorer it cannot now where it was copied from and has to get solid copy for upload.
+There is workaround with *Upload here* in context menu
 * Copying file from Amazon Cloud Drive into different folder in the same cloud will download file and reupload it back.
 * There is no limit for Upload cache folder where file copies for upload are stored.
 * Folders are cached in memory for 60 seconds.
 If you deleted or uploaded some files in other way like in web they will not appear/disappear same time even if you refresh folder, you have to wait up to 60 seconds and then refresh.